rczyrnik/Find-A-Flatmate/README.md

 -Adaboost

 ### Results
-I was able to predict successful messages with an f1 score of around 30%.
-Given such a large class imbalance, even a 30% score is an improvement and can help the company to identify which users are most likely to respond.
+I was able to predict successful messages with an f1 score of around 40%.
+Given such a large class imbalance (90-10), a 40% score is an tremendous improvement and can help the company to identify which users are most likely to respond.

 ### Project Files